asukhodko/dify-markdown-chunker/.qoder/repowiki/en/content/Reference/Output Format Specification/Metadata Schema/Metadata Schema.md

 For code blocks, the language field specifies the programming language, such as "python", "javascript", or "rust".
 The has_syntax_highlighting field indicates whether syntax highlighting is applied, which is typically determined by the presence of a language specification in the code fence.

 For tables, the row_count and column_count fields specify the dimensions of the table.
 The has_header field indicates whether the table has a header row, which helps distinguish between data tables and other table-like structures.

+The table grouping feature introduces two new metadata fields:
+- **is_table_group**: Boolean indicating if the chunk contains multiple grouped tables
+- **table_group_count**: Number of tables in the group

+These fields are added when table grouping is enabled via configuration and multiple related tables are detected within proximity thresholds.
+Tables are grouped when they are within a configurable line distance, in the same section (if configured), and do not exceed size or count limits.

 ```mermaid
 classDiagram